Domochip/WirelessPalaControl/BUILD.md

 ### Firmware

-Source code can be compiled using VisualStudioCode/Platformio and flashed onto a D1 Mini
+Source code can be compiled using VSCode/PlatformIO and flashed onto a D1 Mini
 Or
-Download latest release in Release section
+Download latest release in [Release section](https://github.com/Domochip/WirelessPalaControl/releases)